dborisenko/dborisenko.github.io/_posts/2018-04-30-polymorphic-front-end-on-scalajs-react-with-shapeless.md

 tags: [scalajs-react, react-mobile, ios, web, android, shapeless]
 bigimg: /img/256bf2b0-eefc-476b-8041-1609997e124d.jpg
 ---
-Mobile development was historically quite splitted area.
-We have 2 separate markets of Android and iOS development (or 3?
+Mobile development was historically quite a split area.
+We do have 2 separate markets of Android and iOS development (or 3?
 Is Windows Mobile still alive?).
 There were a lot of mobile frameworks, which were trying to follow the concept "write once — use everywhere" and minifying logical splitting of codebase into 2 (3?
 4?
 5?) different languages.
 And the recent attempt of [react-native](https://facebook.github.io/react-native/) seems to be quite successful.
-[React](https://reactjs.org/) platform with separation of runtimes into DOM and Native seems to be quite good approach.
+[React](https://reactjs.org/) platform with separation of runtimes into DOM and Native seems to be quite a good approach.

 I tried to play with react and what I wanted to check is how easy to marry this framework with Scala.
 And I found great ScalaJs library [scalajs-react](https://gitter.im/japgolly/scalajs-react).
 Unfortunately, this library supports only rendering to DOM.
-And I started experimenting, how possible is to implement polymorphic code, which change it's morphism depending on the platform on compile time.
-In the end of this journey I would like to receive something like this:
+And I started experimenting, how possible is to implement polymorphic code, which changes its morphism depending on the platform on compile time.
+At the end of this journey I would like to receive something like this:

 ```scala
 import japgolly.scalajs.react.ScalaComponent